MichaelLarocca/blog-michael-jude-larocca/posts/2025/03-25/simplifying-vba-debugging-real-time-insights-with-immediate-and-locals-windows.md

 ---

 ###### *Do you now feel more confident in debugging VBA code using the Immediate and Locals Windows?
 Have you discovered new techniques for efficient debugging?
-Please share the article and comment*
+Please share the article and comment!*